How to Use Power Query in Excel?

 Things to Remember

-- In fact, excel Power Query does not change the original source data.
+- Power Query does not change the original source data.
 Instead of changing original source data, it records each step that is taken by the user while connecting or transforming the data, and once the user completes shaping the data, it takes refined data set and brings it into the workbook.

 - Power Query is case-sensitive.

 - While consolidating the files in the specified folder, we need to make sure that using ‘Extension’ column, we must exclude temporary files (having the extension ‘.tmp’ and name of these file starts with ‘~’ sign) as Power Query can import these files also.

 This has been a guide to a Power Query in Excel.
 Here we learn how to use power query to manage our data in excel with the help of step by step examples.
 You can learn more about excel from the following articles –